Amy Stackhouse, Ph.D.

 Ph.D., The University of Maryland at College Park

 Awarded the 2013 Association for General & Liberal Studies' Jerry Gaff Award

-Dr. Amy D. Stackhouse earned her Bachelor's degree in English at the College of William and Mary in Williamsburg, Virginia.
+Dr. Amy D. Stackhouse earned her bachelor's degree in English at the College of William and Mary in Williamsburg, Va.
 After graduation, she attended the Universidad de Salamanca in Spain where she earned a certificate in Spanish language and Composition.
-Upon returning to the United States, Dr. Stackhouse attended Boston College where she earned her Master's Degree in English under the direction of Dr. Dayton Haskin.
+Upon returning to the United States, Dr. Stackhouse attended Boston College where she earned her master's degree in English under the direction of Dr. Dayton Haskin.
 Dr. Stackhouse received her Ph.D. from the University of Maryland at College Park, specializing in John Milton and the literature of the English Renaissance and seventeenth century.
 Her dissertation was directed by Dr. Marshall Grossman and focused on tropes of collaborative authorship in the works of John Milton.